Twin-width and Transductions of Proper k-Mixed-Thin Graphs: Introduction

 \section{Introduction}

-The notion of twin-width (of graphs, digraphs, or matrices) was introduced quite recently, in 2020, by Bonnet, Kim, Thomass{\'{e}} and Watrigant~\cite{DBLP:conf/focs/Bonnet0TW20}, and yet has already found many very interesting applications.
+The notion of twin-width (of simple graphs, digraphs, or matrices) was introduced quite recently, in 2020, by Bonnet, Kim, Thomass{\'{e}} and Watrigant~\cite{DBLP:conf/focs/Bonnet0TW20}, and yet has already found many very interesting applications.
 These applications span from efficient parameterized algorithms and algorithmic metatheorems, through finite model theory, to classical combinatorial questions.
-See also the (still growing) series of follow-up papers \cite{DBLP:conf/soda/BonnetGKTW21,DBLP:conf/icalp/BonnetG0TW21,DBLP:journals/corr/abs-2102-03117,DBLP:journals/corr/abs-2102-06880,DBLP:journals/corr/abs-2112-08953}
+See also the (still growing) series of follow-up papers \cite{DBLP:journals/jacm/BonnetKTW22,DBLP:conf/icalp/BergeBD22,DBLP:conf/soda/BonnetGKTW21,DBLP:conf/icalp/BonnetG0TW21,DBLP:conf/stoc/BonnetGMSTT22,DBLP:conf/soda/BonnetKRT22,DBLP:journals/corr/abs-2204-00722,DBLP:journals/corr/abs-2102-06880}.

 We leave formal definitions for the next section.
-Informally, in simple graphs, twin-width measures how diverse are the neighbourhoods of the graph vertices.
-E.g., {\em cographs} (the graphs which can be built from singleton vertices by repeated operations of a disjoint union and taking the complement) have the lowest possible value of twin-width,~$0$, which means that the graph can be brought down to a single vertex by successively identifying twin vertices.
-(Two vertices $x$ and $y$ are {\em twins} if they have the same neighbours in the graph, and the concept of twin-width of graphs does not care about mutual adjacency of the identified vertices.)
+In simple graphs, twin-width measures how diverse the neighbourhoods of the graph vertices are.
+Specially, if two vertices $x$ and $y$ in a graph $G$ have the same neighbours in $V(G) \setminus \{x,y\}$, then $x$ and $y$ are called {\em twins}.
+E.g., {\em cographs} (the graphs which can be built from singleton vertices by repeated operations of a disjoint union and taking the complement) have the lowest possible value of twin-width,~$0$, which means that they can be brought down to a single vertex by successively identifying twins.
 Hence the name, {\em twin-width}, for the parameter, and the term {\em contraction sequence} referring to the described identification process of vertices.